trapexit/mergerfs/mkdocs/docs/faq/why_isnt_it_working.md

 Docker.](compatibility_and_integration.md)

-## Why are file moves, renames, links/hardlinks failing?
+## Why are file moves, renames, links/hard links failing?

 mergerfs fully supports rename and link functions to the degree that is possible in a union filesystem.
 Problems related to rename and link